 Pros: Caffeine, tastes like home.

-Cons: It is a diuretic, which means you’ll have to pee more, and coffee can be an inflammatory to the digestive system = potential stomach problems or dehydration.
+Cons: It is a diuretic, which means you’ll pee more, and coffee can be an inflammatory to the digestive system.
+This can cause stomach problems or dehydration.

 Arriving to an Aid Station

 Knowing what you’ll want/need and when can be one of life’s great questions while running an ultra.
 Aid stations are usually 4-10 miles apart.
 Depending on terrain and elevation, this can be between 1-4 hours.
 Things can change with your stomach!
 Generally speaking, sugars taste better earlier in the race, while salts and neutral foods taste better later in a race.

 Before coming in to an aid station, have a mental list of what you’ll need.
 Similarly, have a backup-list of staples that you find to be tolerable.
 Aid stations run out of things from time to time, so this will save you time and might make you more receptive to suggestions from the volunteers if you wind up being a bit mentally foggy.
 Perhaps that list looks something like this:

 Refill one bottle with water, one with 50/50 sports drink